xMilotas/LiftCalculator/README.md

-TODO:
+### Dev-Notes
-- [ ] Fix navigation
+-  🐛 Fix navigation
--   Add assistance class + templates - should be tied to current exercise
+-  ✨ Add assistance class + templates - should be tied to current exercise
--   Add assistance to exercise
+-  ✨ Add assistance to exercise
-- Stats screen that shows progress p. lift (needs design and everything)

-- Cycle overview screen (needs design and everything)
+-  ✨ Cycle overview screen (needs design and everything)

 - Intro screen on initial startup -- walk trough and TM input screen

+## Stats
+-  Think about an option to show all lifts done during a day.(Stats)

+### Make data shown at stats changeable
+- [x] 1RM,
+- [ ] TM: Needs storage of TM over time --> DB,
+- [ ] Weight --> maybe just max weight on a given day